 Skip to content

-For much of the last decade, the EFL Cup has been won by one of the Premier League big boys, with Manchester United picking up the prize last season, but it still represents a chance for smaller clubs in the lower leagues to compete for glory.
+For much of the last decade, the EFL Cup has been won by one of the Premier League big boys, but it still represents a chance for smaller clubs and those in the lower leagues to compete for glory.

-Smaller clubs such as Birmingham City and Swansea City have lifted the trophy in recent times, while Cardiff City, Bradford City and Sunderland are among the clubs to have reached the final in the past decade since the Blues upset Arsenal in 2011.
+Birmingham City, Newcastle United and Swansea City have lifted the trophy in recent times, while Cardiff City, Bradford City and Sunderland are among the teams to have reached the final in the decade or so since the Blues upset Arsenal in 2011.

 With a Europa League place on offer to the winner, the EFL Cup retains plenty of prestige, even if a lot of the Premier League clubs opt to rotate their squads for the early rounds, often giving youngsters and fringe players the chance to impress.